Kameal22/react-eCommerce-app/README.md

 ## This app mainly focuses on developing frontend, backend is very straightforward.
 Just wanted it to work so I can build more intresting project.

+## In order to use it, You need to download and install backend files from the other repository and set up MongoDB

 ## Packages used in project

 1. Axios,